-The Second Amendment’s guarantee is not negotiable for what the Left claims are “common sense” infringements, ostensibly for “public safety.”
-In fact, this most fundamental of all unalienable rights is the most sensible assurance of public safety.
+The Second Amendment is not negotiable, period.
+The Left’s perennial claims of “common sense” infringements, ostensibly for “public safety,” are a smokescreen for their statist agenda.
+In fact, this most fundamental of all unalienable rights, the First Civil Right, and the most powerful assurance of public safety.
 As Benjamin Franklin warned, “They that can give up Essential Liberty to obtain a little temporary safety, deserve neither liberty nor safety.”

 Unable to win 2A concessions by way of the ballot box, leftists have resorted to the tyranny of executive and regulatory measures.
 These means will have to suffice until they can resort to Second Amendment alterations as decreed by the “despotic branch,” Thomas Jefferson’s term for an unchecked judiciary that could treat the Constitution as “a mere thing of wax … which they may twist and shape into any form they please.”

-The upcoming primary contests will determine the contenders for the next executive branch occupant — an election hyper-critical to the composition of the Supreme Court and, by extension, the protection or potential infringement of the Second Amendment.
-Our next president will likely make at least three Supreme Court appointments, thereby determining the balance of the High Court for decades to come.
-If the Socialist Democrat Party and its Leftist cadres prevail, they will advance the so-called “living constitution,” and the most fundamental assurance of Liberty will be in greater peril than at any time in American history.
+If the Socialist Democrat Party and its Leftist cadres prevail in 2016, they will advance the so-called “living constitution,” and the most fundamental assurance of Liberty will be in greater peril than at any time in American history.

 For the record, here is the authentic and enduring context for the Second Amendment’s proscription against government infringement of “the right to keep and bear arms.”